Isolated limb perfusion (ILP) for melanoma that has come back in the same area

 ILP can also be used to treat another type of cancer called a sarcoma.
 The information in this section is only about ILP to treat melanoma.
 It describes the treatment, how it’s given and some of the possible side effects.
-Ideally it should be read with our information about melanoma.

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you’re having your treatment.